bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 If we don’t do that, there’s plenty of avenues to develop [matrixmultiply][gemmcrate].
 1) Find a plain rust formulation that autovectorizes better, 2) Try unstable simd support 3) Try inline asm!
-We follow the methodology to only optimize the microkernel, it shouldn’t be too hard to improve this immensly with one of those techniques.
-In my benchmarks, 90% or more of the work is spent inside the microkernel.
+Following the methodology to only optimize the microkernel, it shouldn’t be too hard to improve this immensly with one of those techniques.
+90% or more of the work is spent inside the microkernel.

 Another interesting idea would be to use the blocked algorithm